 Torsion Beam

 The torsion beam is a suitably fascinating technical advance.
 When one wheel experiences a deviation from the freeway path that’s not overly large, only that side’s suspension actuates.
-We can simplify that the suspension acts separately with respect to that matter.
+We can simplify that the suspension acts separately concerning that matter.
 If the deviation is greater, the wheel on the opposite side also acts interdependently.

 Since the axle is mounted in front of the wheels and can transmit a wide range of torque through torsion bars, it provides a special task for them.
 For this reason, the torsion bars function as a torque equalizer.
-Still, because of the fact that this can sometimes be substituted for another anti-roll bar, the torque equalizer can also be utilized as a secondary anti-roll bar.
+Still, because this can sometimes be substituted for another anti-roll bar, the torque equalizer can also be utilized as a secondary anti-roll bar.

 Double Wishbone vs. Torsion Beam – Comfort and Convenience